-Vend’s Shopify integration supports the Multi-location inventory feature in Shopify.
-When setting up Vend with Shopify, you can sync inventory from multiple Vend outlets to your associated locations in Shopify.
-You need to ensure that you have added the same number of locations in Shopify to be able to map inventory across.
+The Retail POS-Shopify integration supports the multi-location inventory feature in Shopify.
+When setting up Retail POS with Shopify, you can sync inventory from multiple Retail POS outlets to your associated locations in Shopify.
+To successfully map the inventory from each outlet, you need to ensure that you have added the same corresponding number of locations in Shopify.

-- Once your Vend and Shopify accounts are connected, Vend becomes the system of record.
+- Once your Retail POS and Shopify accounts are connected, Retail POS becomes the system of record.

-- You should manage your product catalogue, pricing and inventory information in Vend to ensure everything stays accurate and up-to-date.
+- You should manage your product catalogue, pricing, and inventory information in Retail POS to ensure everything stays accurate and up-to-date.

-- Shopify feeds important information back to Vend such as online sales, new customer or existing customer information associated with a sale, and inventory from a sale to keep stock levels in sync.
+- Shopify feeds important information back to Retail POS, such as online sales, new customer or existing customer information associated with a sale, and inventory from a sale to keep stock levels in sync.

 - Please click the following link for more on how to use the Shopify integration!

 We recommend doing this after hours!
-You will need to map your Vend Outlets to Shopify Locations which will re-sync your inventory to Shopify.
-This can take a little time and your inventory may not be 100% accurate while processing.
+You will need to map your Retail POS Outlets to Shopify locations, which will re-sync your inventory to Shopify.
+This can take time and your inventory may not be 100% accurate while processing.

-Navigate Settings -> Locations.
+Navigate Settings > Locations.
 Click Enable inventory at locations and follow the prompts.
-You can ignore the Shopify warning for quantities being set to 0 as Vend will sync inventory over once you've completed the process below.
+You can ignore the Shopify warning for quantities being set to 0 as Retail POS will sync inventory over once you've completed the process below.

-If your store location(s) is already displayed, can move on to step 2.
+If your store location(s) is already displayed, you can skip to step 2.

-2. To enable multi-location inventory syncing within pre-existing Shopify integrations, you must first update your Vend app permissions.
+2. To enable multi-location inventory syncing within pre-existing Shopify integrations, you must first update your Retail POS app permissions.

-To do this, navigate Setup -> Add-ons -> Shopify, click Get Started on the banner below and follow the prompts.
+To do this, navigate Setup > Apps > Shopify.
+Click Get started on the banner below and follow the prompts.

 3. Find Shopify.

-- If you have not linked your Shopify store to your Vend store yet, click the Connect to Vend button in the Shopify Panel to get started.
+- If you have not linked your Shopify store to your Retail POS store yet, click the Connect to Lightspeed Retail button in the Shopify panel to get started.

-5. In this section, select which outlets you wish to connect to Shopify then select which Shopify location you want to map inventory to.
+4. In your Retail POS settings page for Shopify, you will see a section titled Sync outlets & inventory.
+In this section, select which outlets you wish to connect to Shopify.
+Then, select which Shopify location you want to map inventory to.